stansL/decagon-be-api/readme.md

 - Update user info
   * Authenticated user only
   * Separate route to update password
-- User CRUD
+- User CRUD - Appropriate privileges
-  * Admin only
+   * Pagination
+   * Select specific fields in result
+   * Limit number of results
+   * Filter by fields
+   * Save user location
+   * Upload member photo - uploaded to local file system
 - Users can only be made admin by updating the database field manually

 ## Security